 How FRAM works

-The main component of FRAM is the core model that creates a Python object Model() that holds the data from the database.
+The main component of FRAM is the core model in the FRAM core package, which creates a Python object Model() that holds the data from the database.
 The data in the Model object is transformed depending on what is required by the given power market model.
-Data is imported from the database using a Populator class in the FRAM data package.

 Architecture of FRAM